siegeon/magic.lambda.crypto/README.md

 publicly released, and is often referred to as _"your public key"_.
 This key can do two important things.

 1. It can encrypt data such that *only* its private counterpart key can decrypt the data
-2. It can verify that a message originated from a part that has access to its private counterpart
+2. It can verify that a message originated from a party that has access to its private counterpart

 Hence, keeping your *private* key as just that, implying **private** is of outmost importance.
 If you can keep your private key private, and also securely distribute your public key to others wanting to encrypt